open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/user.md

 ## Type definitions in this schema

 ### userName

- - A unique name of the user, typically the user ID from an identity provider.
-Example - uid from LDAP.
+* A unique name of the user, typically the user ID from an identity provider.
+Example - uuid from LDAP.
- - Type: `string`
+* Type: `string`
- - Length: between 1 and 64
+* Length: between 1 and 64

 _This document was updated on: Monday, October 18, 2021_